McCLIM/McCLIM/Extensions/dot/README.md

 To use it, simply have Graphviz installed and specify the `:dot-digraph` graph type.

+## Other features

+It is possible, but not trivial, to put labels on edges with `format-graph-from-roots` (by specifying a custom `:arc-drawer`).
+Dot easily supports labels and layout engines can include them when reasoning about the layout.
+However, it is, in general, impossible to extract the label part from an arc-drawer function to add it to the dot file.

+Therefore, this extension provides the class `dot-arc-drawer`.
+This is a funcallable class, so instances of it can be passed directly as the `:arc-drawer` argument.
+This class creates a protocol for drawing edges and drawing labels.
+In the most common case, you need only provide a function to the `:edge-label-printer` initarg that accepts four required arguments (the `dot-arc-drawer` instance, a stream, the from object, and the to object) and any number of keyword arugments (the arguments to `:arc-drawing-options`).
+This function should draw the label to the provided stream.

 ## Demo

 Here is a graph layed out using McCLIM's default layout mechanisms: